Pre-Medicine program

 Physicians diagnose and care for people of all ages who are ill or have been injured, and also work to prevent health problems before they occur.
 If you are interested in the intricacies of the human body’s systems, leadership, and helping others, medicine may be right for you.
 Physicians fill a variety of roles in a variety of settings, whether they choose DO (osteopathic) or MD (allopathic) training.

-The Pre-Medicine track prepares students who plan to apply to Podiatry Schools or Anesthesiologist Assistant Programs.
+The Pre-Medicine track also prepares students who plan to apply to Podiatry Schools or Anesthesiologist Assistant Programs.
 The prerequisites are similar enough for the coursework below to be a good starting point.

 Pre-Medicine is NOT a major at UW-La Crosse.
 It declares your intent to apply to medical schools.
 Pre-med track students may apply to both MD and DO medical schools.
 Like MDs, DOs practice in all areas of medicine with an emphasis on the health of the whole person.
 Also, students may consider Podiatric Medicine, where providers focus on the feet and lower legs.